Kiffhost/exalted-scripture-understanding/Items/Artifacts & Evocations/Heirlooms of Power/Heavenly Typhoon/Ten Thousand Typhoon Burst.md

 Prerequisite Charms:
   - "[[ Searing Wind-Razor Bolt]]"
 ---
-Heavenly Typhoon roars through the air like a tornado unleashed, splitting into a dozen spiraling afterimages that shower enemies with furious cutting Essence.
+Heavenly Typhoon roars through the air like a tornado unleashed, splitting into a dozen spiraling afterimages that shower enemies with furious cutting [[Essence]].
 The wielder rolls a withering attack against a condemned target, and also applies her attack roll against every condemned enemy within short range of him.
-She only rolls damage against the original target; other foes struck lose Initiative equal to the 10s on the damage roll.
-The wielder cannot gain more than (Essence) total Initiative from the secondary targets.
+She only rolls damage against the original target; other foes struck lose [[Initiative]] equal to the 10s on the damage roll.
+The wielder cannot gain more than ([[Essence]]) total [[Initiative]] from the secondary targets.
 This Evocation may only be used once per scene, unless reset by incapacitating a nontrivial condemned enemy.

 ## Dissonant